Gola Rainforest Protection

 - Region: Africa

 The Gola Rainforest National Park in south-east Sierra Leone is one of the world’s most important biodiversity hotspots.
 The Gola REDD project is working with local communities and other key stakeholders to manage the park’s forests sustainably through a focus on land use planning, agroforestry, education, health and sustainable agriculture – helping rebuild lives following over a decade of war and the worst ever Ebola outbreak.

 Already training and support in sustainable cocoa production has opened up routes to the Western markets.
 To date 168 staff are employed and 122 communities supported.
 140,000 hectares are being managed (70,000 hectares of the park itself and a 70,000-hectare buffer zone).
 Protecting habitat for 327 bird species, 650 endemic plant species, and 49 species of larger mammals, including the elusive Pygmy Hippo and the Western Chimpanzee.
-The project will reduce 5m tonnes of CO2 emissions by 2021.
+The project will reduce 5 million tonnes CO2e emissions by the end of 2021.

 ClimateCare has partnered with Gola Rainforest Conservation LG (an equal partnership between the Government of Sierra Leone, the Conservation Society of Sierra Leone, the Royal Society for the Protection of Birds and the Gola Communities).
 They are working together to help keep Gola’s trees standing – for its wildlife, the rural communities that depend on it, and the planet.

 - Protecting critically endangered western chimpanzee and pygmy hippo

 - Reintroducing lost skills in sustainable cocoa production

 - Rebuilding communities after civil war and the Ebola outbreak

 Mariama is 36 years old and has a daughter who is 15 years old.
 Her husband died in 1999 during the civil war and she and her younger sister care for their elderly father.